broadinstitute/gatk-sv/website/docs/advanced/docker/images.md

 - `BASE_SHA`: the reference commit (e.g., `HEAD` of the `main` branch);
 - `HEAD_SHA`: the target commit (e.g., the latest commit on the feature branch).

-User provides these commit SHAs (or references the images specifically) when building the images manually.
+The user provides these commit SHAs (or references the images specifically) when building the images manually.
 However, the automated builds as part of CI/CD, determine the commit SHAs automatically as the following example.